-It sets out NSFT intend to improve access and equality for people with learning disability and / or autism for the next five years.
+It sets out NSFT's intentions to improve access and equality for people with learning disability and / or autism over the next five years.

-This plan was written in partnership with Green Light champions, service users and partner organisations.
+This plan was written in partnership with Green Light Champions, service users, parents / carers and partner organisations.

 Green Light Champions

-The Champions will promote best practice around the care and treatment of people with Learning Disability and / or autism while they are being treated within generic mental health services.
+The Champions promote best practice around the care and treatment of people with learning disability and / or autism while they are being treated within generic mental health services.

 Each team within the Trust will have a member of staff identified as a Green Light Champion, someone who has a special interest in meeting the needs of people with a learning disability and / or autism.
 Green Light Champions are also recruited within our partner organisations.
 We also have service user Champions who are experts by experience and parents / carers who support the work of the Green Light Toolkit, and are included in all aspects of development.

 All Green Light Champions are offered training in learning disability and autism and are aware of how to make reasonable adjustments to ensure that people with learning disability and / or autism have fair access to services.

 The Champions attend a bi-monthly Green Light Champion Network to share ideas and good practice as well as receiving updates and training from the Green Light Team.